← Back to Learn

 3. You Focus Your Time More Intentionally

 Once you know where your revenue really comes from—and what it costs to earn it—you can make smarter choices about where to spend your time and energy.
-For example:

 "When you can see your revenue in layers, you start leading with precision—not just instinct."